supposedly/nutshell/README.md

 - **variable**: Either a literal statelist or a name referring to one.
 - **expression**: Anything that resolves to a statelist: statelists themselves, varnames, and/or operations.
 - **statelist** (or state-list, state list): An ordered sequence of cellstates or expressions, written literally.
-  This is referred to as a "variable" in Golly, but in Nutshell it's more important to distinguish it from the prior terms.
+  This is referred to as a "variable" in Golly, but in Nutshell it's more important to distinguish it from the previous couple terms.
 - **directive**: A declaration following the form `name: value` that describes something about a ruletable.
 - **term**: One individual element of a transition napkin.
 - **napkin** (or transition napkin): Refers to the cells in another cell's neighborhood *including* each one's state.
   In contrast, the term "neighborhood" refers only to the positions of these cells.
-(Originally coined by Conwaylife forum member 83bismuth38, with the long form "bowling napkin", to refer to a table that visualizes all possible transitions in a given neighborhood; a misconstrual of this coinage led to the term's Nutshell sense.)
+(Originally coined by Conwaylife forum member 83bismuth38, with the long form "bowling napkin", to refer to a table that visualizes all possible transitions in a given neighborhood; term's Nutshell sense comes from misconstruing the original coinage.)

 ## What's new
 ### Directives